hanxiaomax/Learncpp_CN/docs/2-12-Header-guards.md

 }
 ```

-COPY

 Now when the program is compiled, function _getSquareSides_ will have just one definition (via _square.cpp_), so the linker is happy.
 File _main.cpp_ is able to call this function (even though it lives in _square.cpp_) because it includes _square.h_, which has a forward declaration for the function (the linker will connect the call to _getSquareSides_ from _main.cpp_ to the definition of _getSquareSides_ in _square.cpp_).

-Can’t we just avoid definitions in header files?
+## Can’t we just avoid definitions in header files?

 We’ve generally told you not to include function definitions in your headers.
 So you may be wondering why you should include header guards if they protect you from something you shouldn’t do.